Family Eye Care Exams

 - Dilation – drops are used to make the pupils larger in order for the doctor to get a better view of the internal structures of the eye using a variety of instruments and lights.
 During this time, your eyes will be sensitive to light and you will have difficulty focusing on objects.
 Dilation takes about 20 minutes; however, the effects can last up to several hours.
 Therefore, sunglasses should be worn to minimize glare and light sensitivity on your way home.
 If you may feel uncomfortable driving after dilation, please bring a driver with you.

-Checking for Refractive Errors
+Exams for Checking for Refractive Errors

 Refraction is the manner in which light passes through the eye’s clear front covering (the cornea) and lens.
 A refractive error refers to a problem with the way light passes through the eye and focuses on the retina; these errors occur when the cornea or lens is not evenly or smoothly curved, preventing light from focusing directly on the retina.